 6. Boston, USA

 Considered to be the most Irish city in the US, Boston celebrates St. Patrick’s Day in style with its annual parade.
 The second-biggest St Patrick’s Day parade in the country, it’s held in the predominantly Irish-American neighbourhood of South Boston, better known as ‘Southie’.
 Each year, this parade attracts around a million spectators and is also broadcast live on TV to overseas troops.
-This year the parade is set to start at noon on March 15th and travel from the Broadway T Station to Andrew Square.
-Elsewhere, the Dropkick Murphys will have their annual gig at the House of Blues, an unmissable event for anyone looking to party after the parade.
+This year the parade is set to start at noon on Sunday March 17th and travel from the Broadway T Station to Andrew Square.
+The Dropkick Murphys will also be holding their annual gig at the House of Blues, a lively event for anyone looking to party after the parade.

 7. Auckland, New Zealand

-New Zealand’s tallest manmade structure, the Sky Tower at SKYCITY Auckland will go green as part of this year’s St. Patrick’s Day celebrations in Auckland.
-Leading up to the big day itself, you’ll find plenty of things happening around the city.
+New Zealand’s tallest building, the Sky Tower at SKYCITY Auckland, will go green as part of this year’s St. Patrick’s Day celebrations.
+Leading up to the big day you’ll find plenty of things happening around the city.
 You can check out the parade which will start at 11am on the day itself and head along Queen and Albert Streets.
 It’ll be followed by a Fleadh (venue to be confirmed) on Aotea Square, where you’ll be able to enjoy traditional Irish music and dancing.
-This year’s Auckland Irish Society Carnival will take place on the same day at Fowlds Park, Sandringham and will feature food stalls, Gaelic football and more.
+The Auckland Irish Society Carnival usually takes place on the same day at Fowlds Park, Sandringham and features food stalls, Gaelic football and more.
 Of course Auckland’s numerous Irish pubs will be hosting lively parties celebrating all things Irish.

 8. Tokyo, Japan